Manny Mashouf: Early life and education

 Born in 1938 in Pahlavi Iran, he came to the United States in his teens and settled first in Washington D.C., then in San Francisco.
 He attended San Francisco State University (SFSU) and graduated in 1966 with a political science degree.

 Career

-He first managed a steakhouse in the early 1970's, before founding his own fashion line in 1976.
+He first managed a steakhouse in the early 1970s, before founding his own fashion line in 1976.

 He was the manager and chairman of Bebe stores and in 1998, he took the company public.
-In 2006 Mashouf was worth $1.5 billion USD - resulting in Forbes listing him as the 242nd richest American.
-By 2007 that has dropped to $1.3 billion USD.
+In 2006 Mashouf was worth US$1.5 billion - resulting in Forbes listing him as the 242nd richest American.
+By 2007 that has dropped to US$1.3 billion.

 Manny Mashouf partnered with Giovanni Agnelli and Scott Bloom, they founded the production company Argonaut Pictures in 2007.

 It was announced in 2015 that he was to sell his 59% stake in Bebe Stores.
 All of Bebe's stores were scheduled to close and liquidate inventory by the end of May 2017.